mattparmett/pcr-ruby/README.md

 ## How to use pcr-ruby #

+**NOTE: As of gem version 0.1, these instructions are out of date.
+The readme will be updated as soon as possible to reflect the changes.
+(The code has been cleaned up significantly and made easier to use with custom tokens; stay tuned.)**

 *This section will change a lot as pcr-ruby is developed.
 As such, this section may not be fully accurate, but I will try to keep the instructions as current as possible.*

 pcr-ruby follows the structure of the PCR API, with a few name changes to make object identities and roles clearer in your code.
 (Before using pcr-ruby, you should most definitely read the PCR API documentation, the link to which you should recieve upon being granted your API token.)